 Logitech G Pro X Features Reviews

 The Logitech G Pro X feels great to use.
 This is often a sturdily built gaming headset, with a metal frame and thick cushions on the Headband.
-The most design elements are identical, just like the oval, matte black plastic earcups with circular metal G logos on the rear, the memory foam earpads and headband padding wrapped in faux leather, and therefore the Y-shaped metal struts that connect the cups to the earband.
+Most design elements are identical, just like the oval, matte black plastic earcups with circular metal G logos on the rear, the memory foam earpads and headband padding wrapped in faux leather, and therefore the Y-shaped metal struts that connect the cups to the earband.

-It’s a light-weight, comfortable fit, with just the proper amount of springiness keeping the earcups pressed against your head without feeling tight.
+It’s a lightweight, comfortable fit, with just the proper amount of springiness keeping the earcups pressed against your head without feeling tight.
 So getting an honest seal was pretty easy.

 The Logitech G Pro X comes with extra velour pads.
 If the faux leather gets a touch hot for your ears.
 The G Pro X Wireless also comes with a group of sentimental fabric earpads that are more breathable but isolate less outside noise.

 The removable microphone connects to the left earcup and features a foam-covered capsule on a versatile black metal arm.
 The left earcup also holds all other controls and connectors, including an influence switch, a mic mute button, a volume wheel, and a USB-C port for charging.